Whemop/VRC2021-2022_CompetitionCode/README.md

 # VRC2021-2022_CompetitionCode
-Code and other files used by Team 44012A "SpaceVEX" in Vex Robotics Competitions.
+Code and other files used by Team 44012A "SpenceVEX" in Vex Robotics Competitions.
 If you are here looking for VexCode resources I hope you find what you need!

 -- CREDITS --